khalil5754/khalil5754.github.io/_posts/2022-09-10-your-new-blog-post.md

 ![image](https://user-images.githubusercontent.com/44441178/197318137-8d4707c0-3e7f-44f9-ae61-39aac4b5d9dc.png)

-# Now that our data is cleaned up, we can create some visualizations.
+Now that our data is cleaned up, we can create some visualizations.

-## First, how'd our portfolio do from Febrary 1st to March 31st?
+## Portfolio Returns

+Well if you're in finance you know the most important question a client will ask isn't to do with volatility, it's: how did our portfolio do?
+Let's explore that.

-It's easy to figure this out so lets kill two birds with one stone and plot our portfolio's total returns, as well as how each individual stock did. **It's always better to create too many visualizations than not enough.**
+Looking at our returns from February through the end of March, it's easy to figure this out.
+Lets kill two birds with one stone and plot our portfolio's total returns, as well as how each individual stock did to better understand why our returns are how they are. **It's always better to create too many visualizations than not enough.**

 ```
 weights = [0.3, 0.4 , 0.3]